Gibbet Hill, Hindhead

 Gibbet Hill, at Hindhead, Surrey, is the apex of the scarp surrounding the Devil's Punch Bowl, not far from the A3 London to Portsmouth road in England.
+The road used to pass close to Gibbet Hill, but has now been superseded by the Hindhead Tunnel and the road returned to nature.

 Geography

 Gibbet Hill stands 272 m above sea level.
 It is the second highest hill in Surrey.
 Leith Hill stands 23 metres taller and Botley Hill stands 2.4 metres lower.

 The summit of Gibbet Hill commands a panoramic view, especially to the north and east.
 The view to the north overlooks the Devil's Punchbowl, Thursley, Hankley Common, Crooksbury Hill, and the Hog's Back towards Godalming and Guildford.
 To the east lies the Sussex Weald.
 To the south, the hills of Haslemere and Blackdown can be seen, with some sections of the South Downs.
 On a clear day it is possible to see the skyline of London, some 40 mi away, including buildings such as The Gherkin, Tower 42 and Wembley Stadium, and intermediate landmarks in Woking and Guildford, notably Guildford Cathedral.
+A trig point stands on the summit.

 Weydown common lies to the south of Gibbet Hill.
 From 1909 or earlier until 1939 or later, a white horse was carved into the hillside at Combe Head, so that it could be seen from Gibbet Hill, although the figure is now covered by heath.